adeoluwa/golang-backend-masterclass/README.md

  - to add the new database, we can either replace the entire  initial schema with the newly generated one but the approach is not standard, since requirements changes all the time, the other alternative is to create a new migration; hence the add users schema files in the migration folder.
 * performed migrate up and down few times, and had to manually change the schema migration status to force, to take care of the dirty version.
 * Added new migrateup1 and migratedown1 command to the make file

+Day 14:
+    * Created a new db connection using table plus
+    * tested the newly established connection
+    * ran unit test for all functionalities till date